 Whisk in the heavy cream and milk, mixing well.
 Stir in the eggs and vanilla (photo 2).
 Make sure the eggs are thoroughly whisked into the pumpkin custard - you don’t want areas of unincorporated eggs in the custard.

 If the pumpkin mixture is still too warm after stirring in the milk and heavy cream, temper in the eggs by adding a small amount of pumpkin to the eggs to warm them before adding the eggs back into the pumpkin.
-This will ensure there are no bits of scrambled eggs in the pumpkin custard.
+This will ensure the pumpkin custard is well mixed and there are no bits of scrambled eggs.

 Pour the pumpkin filling into the pie pan.
 Bake for 35 to 40 minutes or until the center barely jiggles (photo 3).